 In reality, it turned out to be much more complicated.

 Most chairs, even quite expensive ones, offer lumbar support in the form of a separate cushion.
 I didn't want that option.
-The cushion constantly shifts position, it's hard to adjust it exactly to yourself, and it doesn't look very good.
+The cushion constantly shifts position, it's hard to adjust it precisely for yourself, and it doesn't look very good.

-I was looking for a chair where the lumbar support was built into the backrest and could be adjusted not only in terms of pressure but also in height.
+I was looking for a chair where the lumbar support was built into the backrest and could be adjusted not only in pressure strength but also in height.

 And here the choice narrowed sharply.